mardix/flask-cloudy/README.md

      - For cloud storage, use the **BUCKET NAME**

      - For LOCAL provider, it's the directory path where to access the files

+- allowed_extensions: List of extensions to upload to upload

 ##### Storage.init_app(app)